harryseo1992/Pycharm-For-Dummies/docs/configuration.md

 4. If you succeeded, you can see the current version of your Python and after that, you will see three close angled brackets(```>>>```).

+    **CAUTION**
+    {: .label .label-yellow }
+        If you failed to execute Python program in your Command Prompt, you MUST add Python to Windows PATH.
+        To do so, see [Here](https://harryseo1992.github.io/Pycharm-For-Dummies/docs/index-test/#add-python-to-path).

     ![cmd-python-implementation2](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/2.cmd_python_implementation_2.png?raw=true "Python implementation in cmd")
     The three angled brackets indicates that you are using Python interpreter now.